-Human resources KPIs are metrics that are linked to a broader organizational strategy.
+Human resources key performance indicators (KPIs) are metrics that are linked to a broader organizational strategy.
 This means that they’re directly tied to a company’s business goals.
 By using them, HR departments can track the progress (as well as their contribution) towards achieving organizational objectives.

 If you’ve never used metrics before, here are some ways you can benefit by using analytics in HR:

-- Improved Hiring Process – according to the U.S. Department of Labor, a bad hire could cost you 30% of that employee’s annual paycheck.
+- Improved Hiring Process: According to the U.S. Labor Department, a bad hire could cost you 30% of that employee’s annual paycheck.
 With analytics, you can measure the quality of new hires and identify your best hiring sources.

 And that’s just scratching the surface.